zoiosilva/dclottery-d8/docs/new-site.md

 git apply permissions.patch
 ```

-*You will need to contact a Taoti organization repository administrator to 'turn on' CircleCI in it's dashboard.
-As of today those people are Mark and Chaz.*

 ## Post Creation steps

-- Edit `.lando.yml` and change the site name to your new site name, and update config values to match your new site's
+- Edit `.lando.yml` and change the site ID to your new site ID from Pantheon (long UUID type string)
-pantheon instance.

 - Update the title of the `README.md` to show that this is a specific site, not the base code.